rvesse/lubm-uba/ReadMe.md

 #### Compression

 The `--compress` option trades processing power for substantially reduced IO.
-The reduced IO is invaluable at larger scales, for example with 8000 universities and `--consolidate Full` the compressed N-Triples output file is 2.5 GB while the uncompressed output is 85 GB.
+The reduced IO is invaluable at larger scales, for example with 1000 universities and `--consolidate Full` the compressed N-Triples output file is 706 MB while the uncompressed output is 23 GB i.e. an approximately 32x compression ratio.

 #### Output Format